AVT Lab

 ![]() |

-Agnieszka Walczak holds a Master’s degree in Applied Linguistics from the University of Warsaw.
+She holds a Master’s degree in Applied Linguistics from the University of Warsaw.
 She graduated with honours, defending the first thesis in Poland on text-to-speech audio description.
 She has also completed postgraduate studies on audiovisual translation at the University of Social Sciences and Humanities.
-Defended at the Autonomous University of Barcelona, Agnieszka’s doctoral dissertation focused on the reception of audio description and was produced within the framework of the European project Hybrid Broadcast Broadband for All (HBB4ALL, http://www.hbb4all.eu/).
-The main area of her research interests concerns audiovisual translation with special focus on audio description for the blind and partially sighted as well as subtitles for the deaf and hard of hearing.
+Defended at the Autonomous University of Barcelona, Agnieszka’s doctoral dissertation focused on the reception of audio description and was produced within the framework of the European Project Hybrid Broadcast Broadband for All.
+She is a member of the TransMedia Catalonia Research Group and University of Warsaw Audiovisual Translation Lab (AVT Lab).
+Agnieszka is the author of over 15 publications on audiovisual translation.
+University lecturer for almost 10 years (Autonomous University of Barcelona, University of Warsaw, Maria Curie-Sklodowska University, University of Łódź).
+Agnieszka combines her academic expertise with experience in the audiovisual localization industry.
+She has been working as a freelance subtitler and audio describer for various linear and non-linear providers for over 10 years.
+She has also experience from working with global media production and post-production companies.
+Member of European Society for Translation Studies (EST), European Association for Studies in Screen Translation (ESIST) and Polish Audiovisual Translators Association (STAW).
+Contact: agnieszka_walczak@hotmail.com |

 Past members